chtoucas/Narvalo.NET/docs/Overview.md

   * NuGetAgent, a NuGet publishing tool.
   * Narvalo.ProjectAutomation, PowerShell project.

+Most developments are done in C#.
+Three build configurations are available:
+- Debug configuration is optimized for development.
+- Release configuration is optimized for safety.
+- CodeContracts is solely for Code Contracts analysis.

+All tasks are fully automated with MSBuild, PowerShell (PSake) and F# scripts.

 How to initialize a new C# project
 ----------------------------------

 The following procedure enables us to centralize all settings into a single place.
 Except for Code Contracts, there should be no need to edit the project properties anymore.

 Create a project and add it to the solution `Narvalo.sln`.

+**WARNING** When ready for CI, add the project to Make.Foundations.proj.

 Edit the project file:
 - Add the following line at the bottom of the project file, just BEFORE the Microsoft targets: